wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 })
 ```

 The code above creates a new Vonage object and passes in your API key, secret, application ID, and the private key from your app.
-It gets this information from a `.env`file in your project, so create a `.env` file and add it to your project, and add the following variables:

 Now, let’s create a few endpoints.
 Add the following code to `app.js`: